 The relationship between CAF levels and survival could make them a potential target for pharmacological intervention.
 To date, however, attempts to interact with them have been unsuccessful.

 Medical News Today spoke with lead researcher Prof. Gareth Thomas, who is chair of experimental pathology at the University of Southampton.
 He told us about his previous research into CAFs in a range of cancer types.

 “I think what surprised us was the fact that there is a common mechanism that regulates the formation of CAFs in multiple cancer types. […] This common mechanism suggests that we can adopt a similar strategy for targeting the cells in different types of cancer.”

 Recently, Prof. Thomas and his team embarked on a new project looking at the potential of a specific enzyme, called NOX4, to interrupt CAFs.
 This enzyme is essential for the conversion of fibroblasts into CAFs.

-The team demonstrated that by blocking NOX4, the size of tumors in mice was reduced by up to 50 percent.
+The team demonstrated that by blocking NOX4, the size of tumors in mice was reduced by

 The drug that blocks NOX4 is currently being developed to treat organ fibrosis, which is a condition characterized by the formation of excessive fibrous connective tissue.
 If follow-up studies go well, it might be a useful medication to be taken alongside existing cancer treatments.